On the geodesic problem for the Dirichlet metric and the Ebin metric on the space of Sasakian metrics: Introduction

 Moreover, Theorem \ref{thm: sum metric main theorem rough statement} can be generalized to the Sasakian setting, leading to the corresponding statement for the restriction of the Ebin metric to the space of Sasakian metrics.

 The paper is organized as follows.
-In section \ref{sec:prelim} we recall the main definition of the space of K\"ahler metrics and in section \ref{sec:comb} we write down the Levi-Civita connection of the combination metric and study the geodesic equation for gradient metric as dynamical system.
-In section \ref{sec:sasakian} we compute the restriction of the Ebin metric on the space of Sasakian metrics and finally in section \ref{sec:further} we compare the gradient metric with Otto's metric which is another gradient-type metric.
-In particular, we prove the local well-posedness of the gradient flow of the $K$-energy under restricting Otto's metric in $\mathcal H$.
-The proof follows the line of \cite{pseudoCalabiflow}.
-In the remainder of that section, we try to build the knowledge of Dirichlet problem of the geodesic equation for the gradient metric on toric manifolds and by Bergman approximation.
+In section \ref{sec:prelim} we recall the main definition of the space of K\"ahler metrics and in section \ref{sec:comb} we write down the Levi-Civita connection of the combination metric and study the equation of the Cauchy problem for gradient metric.
+Finally, in section \ref{sec:sasakian} we compute the restriction of the Ebin metric on the space of Sasakian metrics, proving Prop.~\ref{restriction}.